 Stretching across eleven states from Wood River, Illinois, to the Washington coast, Lewis and Clark National Historic Trail follows the approximate route that the Lewis and Clark Expedition — also known as the Corps of Discovery Expedition — blazed from May 1804 to September 1806.
 While the trail is primarily dedicated to Meriwether Lewis and William Clark, those who traveled with them, and the young Native American Sacagawea who led them, it's important to remember that it was Thomas Jefferson who dispatched the expedition, hoping to learn more about the newly acquired lands of the Louisiana Purchase.
 Stretching 3,700 miles, the Lewis and Clark National Historic Trail is one of the original national scenic trails, established in 1978, and hiking it in its entirety remains an adventure even today.

-These national parks honor Thomas Jefferson’s story and interpret the impact he had on shaping the America.
-Take the opportunity to revisit these places and explore his legacy at one of these incredible national parks from coast to coast.
+These national parks honor Thomas Jefferson’s story and interpret the impact he had on shaping America.
+Take the opportunity to revisit these places, scattered coast to coast, and explore his legacy at one of these incredible national parks.